 Environmental Pollution

 Many corporate giants have faced scrutiny for their role in environmental pollution.
 From oil spills to chemical leaks, negligent waste disposal practices can lead to severe ecological damage, including water and air pollution, habitat destruction, and harm to wildlife.
+These environmental issues also result in broader societal harms, such as threats to public health and community well-being.
 For example, the Exxon Valdez oil spill in 1989 devastated marine ecosystems in Alaska, leading to widespread environmental and economic repercussions.

 Product Safety Failures